This post may contain affiliate links. Read my full disclosure policy.

 I prefer making yogurt out of RAW, Unpasteurized milk– basically fresh milk, straight from the cow, that hasn’t been treated or heated.
-If you are curious about the benefits and risks of raw milk, here are a couple of websites that will explain both.
+If you are curious about the benefits and risks of raw milk, here is a couple of websites that will explain both.
 Please do a little research and make an educated decision for yourself and family.
-Look at this and this.

 The first step is to heat 2 quarts of milk to the desired temperature on the stovetop.
-Here I am using Cable Creek Farm’s fresh raw milk, so I will only heat 110 F to keep the good bacteria that is already in the milk alive.
+Here I am using local fresh raw milk, so I will only heat 110 F to keep the good bacteria that is already in the milk alive.

 Otherwise, when using pasteurized milk, you would normally heat to 180F.
 If you are leery, or this is your first time making yogurt, just heat it to 180F.
 You will feel more confident about the whole process.

 You can use any grocery store plain yogurt, or some of your own homemade yogurt.
 Don’t be tempted to add more than 3-4 tablespoons yogurt, or your yogurt may end up overly sour and runny.

 Place in a barely warm oven for 8 hours.
 You want to keep the temperature steady between 100-110F.
 I preheat oven on the lowest setting for 5 minutes and then turn it off, but leave the light on.
 I wrap the dutch oven in a towel.
 In my gas oven, this works, and light and pilot keeps it warm enough.
 But it may not be warm enough in all ovens.
 There are many other ways to keep yogurt at a steady temperature like using a heating pad, Instant Pot or dehydrator.

 After 8 hours, strain with a few layers of cheesecloth.